CoContacts FAQ: the official guide

 - Q. Can I arrange for invitations to be automatically accepted?

-- Q. How can I make sure that when CoContacts sends an email invitation for a shared group on behalf of the group’s owner that the email doesn’t wrongly get quarantined by Postini as “Invalid IP”?
+- Q. How can I make sure that when CoContacts sends an email invitation for a shared label on behalf of the label’s owner that the email doesn’t wrongly get quarantined by Postini as “Invalid IP”?

 - Q. Can I have change the administrator of CoContacts?
 Can I have more than one CoContacts administrator?

-- Q. On my Google Apps administrator and user accounts, where I previously could access CoContacts settings by clicking “More” at the top of my window, I no longer can do this: CoContacts is not listed among my apps.
+- Q. On my G Suite administrator and user accounts, where I previously could access CoContacts settings by clicking “More” at the top of my window, I no longer can do this: CoContacts is not listed among my apps.
 When I sign in through the CoContacts website all appears to be the same otherwise.
 What’s with that?

 - Q. Can I use CoContacts with third-party Google Contacts interfaces, such as Floreysoft Contact Manager?

 - Q. Can you customize or add features to CoContacts to fit our organization’s specific requirements?